 4. Don’t Rush the Shot

 Very good shooters are precise and take the time to analyze the situation before shooting.
 In the pit, just shooting more relaxed earns you a few targets.
 A good shot is a smooth, calm, and confident shot.
 The shooters throwing themselves on the board are not regular.
-Do not rush your shot, otherwise, it will increase your stress and therefore reduce your concentration for the rest of the competition.
+Do not rush your shot, otherwise, it will increase your stress and reduce concentration for the rest of the competition.

 5. Be Relaxed